evgenyneu/evgenii.com/blog/_posts/2016-02-13-cursed-child-is-not-written-by-jk-rowling.md

 > Written by Jack Thorne and directed by Olivier and Tony award-winner John Tiffany, the play is a brand new story *written in collaboration* with J.K.
 Rowling.

 I hope you are more attentive than me and noticed a subtlety in the language here which I missed at first.
 The article says that the story was written *in collaboration* with J.K.
 Rowling.
 What it does not say, however, is whether J.K.
-Rowling participated in the writing.
+Rowling participated in the actual writing.

 Another post from pottermore.com shares the following details: